 One popular day excursion is the 15-kilometer (9.3-mile) hike across the plateau known as Vidden between Ulriken and Fløyen.
 The Ulriken cable car and Fløyen funicular make convenient starting and ending points for the hike between the peaks, which takes approximately four to five hours.

 Every year the Bergen Hiking Club organizes the 7-Mountains Hike, a roughly 35-kilometer (21.75-mile) hike with a total ascent of about 2,300 meters (7,546 feet).
 There’s also a shorter version, the 4-Mountain Hike, for those who don’t feel ready for the seven-mountain version.
 Both take place annually on a Sunday in late May.

-The Bergen Tourist Information center can help with information about trails and other activities in the mountains, as well as tickets for the Ulriken combination tour.
+For more information: The Bergen Tourist Information center can help with information about trails and other activities in the mountains, as well as tickets for the Ulriken combination tour.
 The information center is located at Strandkaien 3 by the fish market.
-Opening hours are daily 8:30 a.m. to 10 p.m. from June through August, and 9 a.m. to 8 p.m. in May and September.
-During the rest of the year the information center is open Monday-Saturday, 9 a.m. to 4 p.m.
+See their website for opening hours.

 Latest update: 2 April 2019